shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative---faq.md

 ---
-Title : Creative - FAQ
+title : Creative - FAQ
-## Ad Quality
-**Can I rotate brands in my creative or show more than one brand at the same time?**
-No, each creative may show only one brand.
-This may not change during ms.date : 10/28/2023
+Description:
+ms.date : 11/22/2023
 ---

 # Creative - FAQ

+This page gives insights on FAQs for creatives.

-## Ad Quality
+## Ad quality

 **Can I rotate brands in my creative or show more than one brand at the same time?**